AllEars Parents’ Guide to Walt Disney World’s Magic Kingdom with Kids

 We’ve gathered lots of Stroller FAQs here, but let’s go over some basics.
 You can bring your own stroller, rent from Disney in the Parks (and Disney Springs), or rent from a third party.
 If you rent Disney’s strollers, your options are single or double strollers that are crafted from heavy-duty plastic.

-You can rent a stroller for a single day or your length-of-stay (for a small per day discount).
+You can rent a stroller for a single day or for your length-of-stay (for a small per day discount).

 There are benefits and drawbacks to all three stroller options (it can be a pain to use your own stroller on Disney transportation vehicles, the rentals are unfamiliar and perhaps uncomfortable, third party rentals often require you to be at your Resort for delivery, etc.), so you’ll need to consider lots of variables when making your decision.